jmichault/flash_cc2531-dok/en/index.md

 the pin numbering used is that of _wiringPi_.
 Use `gpio readall` to have the layout in your _Raspberry_ (column _wPi_ ).

 For example, if you want to use pins 3, 11 and 13:
-Connect the following pins from a debug port to a door _GPIO_:
+Connect the following pins of debug port to port _GPIO_: (° 3 ° 3

  1. pin 1 ( _GND_ ) -> pin 14 ( _GND_ )